Rodrigo Almeida

-Rodrigo Dias Almeida (born 30 March 2004) is a Portuguese-born Mozambican racing driver currently competing for Team Jebsen in Porsche Carrera Cup Asia.
+Rodrigo Dias Almeida (born 30 March 2004) is a Portuguese-born Mozambican racing driver currently competing for Team Wetrade x Phantom Global in Porsche Carrera Cup Asia.

 Career

 Almeida made his single-seater debut at the end of 2019, joining Xcel Motorsport in the Trophy round of the Formula 4 UAE Championship.
-In his only races in single-seaters, Almeida finished seventh and fifth.
+In his only races in single-seaters, he finished seventh and fifth.
 Returning to car racing the following year, Almeida raced in the TCR Ibérico Touring Car Series, finishing runner-up in the DSG class to Nicola Baldan.
 Almeida then competed in the Dubai 24 Hour, finishing fifth in the GT4 class, before switching to BMW M2 Cup Germany for the rest of the year.
 Taking one podium all season, a second place-finish at Zolder, Almeida ended the year fifth in points in his only season in the series.